Able Seaman William Henry Burch

 Association with Dawlish

 William Henry Burch was a first cousin of Arthur Charles Burch who was also a Dawlish casualty, killed in action on 17 February 1917.
 Their common grandfather was William Burch, a gardener born in Lympstone on Christmas Eve, 1825.
 He was a son of Thomas and Sarah Burch.
-He married Anna Maria Garrish (1831- ) of Chagford in Jan-Mar 1853 (N.A., vol 5b, p 238) and the census of 1911 records that they had 11 children, of which 3 had died. (a family profile appears in Documents, below).
+William married Anna Maria Garrish (1831- ) of Chagford in Jan-Mar 1853 and the census of 1911 records that they had 11 children, of which 3 had died. (a family profile appears in Documents, below).

 William and Anna were living at Manor Place, Dawlish (1861) and 16 Park Row (1871) and in 1891 were living at Rose Cottage, 13 High Street, where William was a gardener.
 Four of their children were living with them.
 Henry Garrish Burch (1867 -1928) was a house painter.

-In 1911 the family was living at No 1 Court, High Street, Dawlish with their four children, Emily Baker, 20, from her mother’s first marriage, and a stepson, Reginald Baker, 6 months old.
+In 1911 Henry and Emily's family was living at No 1 Court, High Street, Dawlish with their four children, Emily Baker, 20, from her mother’s first marriage, and a step-grandson, Reginald Baker, 6 months old.

 William Henry Burch was working as a gardener when he was 13 but appears as a labourer in a mineral water works on his joining the Navy.